DFE-Digital/find-a-tuition-partner/docs/coding-standards.md

 ## Branches and Commits

 * Branches should be named using the format `feature/ntp-xxx-short-description` where NTP-XXX is the Jira ticket reference.
 Please note: this is all lowercase
-* Commit messages should use the format "NTP-XXX: Short description" where NTP-XXX is the Jira ticket reference
+* Commit messages should use the format "NTP-XXX: Short description" where NTP-XXX is the Jira ticket reference.
+The message should be in the imperative present tense.
+It can be useful to imaging you are finishing the sentence "If applied, this commit will..."

 ## Naming

 * Private variables should be prefixed by an underscore e.g. `private string _myString`
 * Method names should be descriptive and should avoid `And`
-* Unit test names should start `With_` followed by the context in lowecase separated by underscores e.g. `With_no_postcode`
+* Unit test names should be a natural language sentence using underscores instead of spaces to aid understanding of the purpose of the test

 ## Spacing